-Antioxidants, such as vitamin C, vitamin E, and beta-carotene (vitamin A), are part of a well-balanced diet.
-However, whether taking supplements containing these antioxidants decreases the risk of cancer is not known.
-There is some evidence that taking high doses of beta-carotene supplements may increase the risk of certain types of cancer.
+Antioxidants, such as vitamins C and E and beta-carotene (vitamin A), are part of a well-balanced diet.
+However, studies have not shown that taking supplements containing these antioxidants decreases the risk of cancer.
+There is some evidence that taking high doses of beta-carotene or vitamin E supplements may increase the risk of certain types of cancer.

 Genes from different plants or from certain microorganisms are added to the genes of some plants to increase the plants' hardiness or resistance to pests or to improve them in some other way.
 No current evidence demonstrates that bioengineered foods have any effect on cancer risk.

 Some studies have found that higher vitamin D levels and calcium supplements may reduce the risk of precancerous polyps of the colon.

 Although some older studies appeared to show a link between coffee consumption and cancer risk, more recent studies have not shown any connection.

 Saturated fats may increase cancer risk.
 Of more importance, however, is that foods that contain high levels of saturated fats also contain many calories and may contribute to obesity, which is a risk factor for cancer.

 There is little evidence that eating a diet that is high in fiber reduces cancer risk.